isvsecwatch/httpstracker/README.md

+**NOTE 2017/01/02**: This project is on hold until further notice, and will not be actively maintained in the meantime.

+--

 # httpstracker
 Our [main issue tracker for ISV security issues](https://github.com/isvsecwatch/httpstracker/issues), such as the SSL/TLS configuration of their online stores.
 Please check if an issue already exists before filing a new one.